TrackPolitics logoTrackPolitics

 AI-generated

 Amanda Martin is the Labour (Co-op) MP for Portsmouth North, elected in July 2024.
-She currently serves on several committee bills, including the General Cemetery Bill [HL], the Norwich Livestock Market Bill [HL], and the Unauthorised Entry to Football Matches Bill, and she previously sat on the Education Committee.
+She currently sits on several committees, including the General Cemetery Bill, Norwich Livestock Market Bill, Unauthorised Entry to Football Matches Bill, and Court of Referees, and she has previously sat on the Education Committee.
+The data provided does not include details of her career prior to entering Parliament.

 Voting Patterns